szli6792/CSCI-3308-Team-3/SQL_TESTING.md

  - return values: Product Table (Name, Category, Picture, Price, Review, Name), Farm Table (Name).
  - List of tests for verifying each access method:
   - Use case name
+        Return search check
   - Description
+        Makes sure that the search feature displays the proper products
   - Pre-conditions
+        The database is pre loaded with products that a user can search including category price and other information =
   - Test steps
+        * Navigate to homepage
+        * Search for meat
+        * get ridirected to results page
+        * see all meat products on the screen
   - Expected result
+        * get all meats displayed including their information on the results page
   - Actual result
+        * all meats are displayed
   - Status (Pass/Fail)
+        * pass
   - Notes
+        N/A
   - Post-conditions
+        Product information can change overtime including but not limited to category change and even product deletion